lpassig/coding-blog-boilerplate/posts/pillars-of-well-architected-azure-workloads.md

 **<center><blockquote>The ability of a system to adapt to changes in load!</center></blockquote>**

-Designing solutions to *horizontal scale* (scaling out) instead of vertically scaling (scaling up) is one of many best practices to increase the performance and be efficient as well.
+Designing solutions to *horizontal scale* (scaling out) instead of vertical scaling (scaling up) is one of many best practices to increase the performance while being efficient.

 Find more information [here](https://docs.microsoft.com/en-us/azure/architecture/framework/scalability/overview) !